CHAPTER 16. PUBLIC HEALTH.

 §16-59-3.
 Referrals to recovery residences; prohibitions; receipt of state funds.

-(b) The Division of Corrections and Rehabilitation, the Parole Board, county probation offices, day report centers, municipal courts, and a medical or clinical treatment facility that receives any funds for its operations from the State Treasury may not make a referral of any prisoner, parolee, probationer, or prospective, current, or discharged patient or client to a recovery residence unless the recovery residence holds a valid certificate of compliance as provided in §16-59-2 of this code.
+(a) The Division of Corrections and Rehabilitation, the Parole Board, county probation offices, day report centers, municipal courts, and a medical or clinical treatment facility that receives any funds for its operations from the State Treasury shall not make a referral of any prisoner, parolee, probationer, or prospective, current, or discharged patient, or client to a recovery residence unless the recovery residence holds a valid certificate of compliance as provided in §16-59-2 of this code.

 (d) A state agency and a medical or clinical treatment facility that receive funds for its operation from the State Treasury, that make referrals to recovery residences shall maintain records of referrals to or from recovery residences.